3. Don't use blankets as sun blockers.

 According to the World Health Organization, babies under 6 months old do not need water, but older children should be offered plenty on hot days, says the CDC.
 Bottle fed babies may require more frequent formula feeds in order to stay hydrated in the heat, and breastfeeding babies may want to nurse more than usual during hot weather.
 That means mama will need to make sure she's well hydrated, too.

-With lots of water and indoor activities, we can make it through the heat wave and plan for some more fun in the sun when the temperatures are a little less intense.
+With lots of water and a few more indoor activities, we can make it through the heat wave and plan for some more fun in the sun when the temperatures are a little less intense.